 If you sign up to receive email updates

-You’ll be added to our emailing database which is held and managed by Mail Chimp.
+You’ll be added to our emailing database which is held and managed by MailerLite.
 The emails I send to you include ‘beacons’ which are typically tiny image files, which enable me to see if an email has been opened.
-This enables me to see how well read my emails are, and I also use the information to manage the size of my email list.
+This enables me to see how well-read my emails are, and I also use the information to manage the size of my email list.

 Sending email costs money and the more people I send mail to, the more it costs.
 To manage my costs, at ad-hoc intervals I send a reminder to people who haven’t been reading my emails, and I only retain those people who specifically request that I don’t remove them from my mailing lists.